 You all know The Old Spice Guy, right?
-"The Man Your Man Could Smell Like" campaign was successful for many reasons, but one of them was that it gave Old Spice a voice.
+The years-old "The Man Your Man Could Smell Like" campaign was memorable for many reasons, but one of them was that it gave Old Spice a voice.
 A voice that came through in every video, commercial, tagline, Facebook update, tweet -- you name it.

 And do you know who is behind all of that marketing collateral?